oznogon/gattaibushido-public/rules/03_basic_play.md

 #### Push (Main, Both)

 The **Push** is the primary and most common action of a Throwdown.
 It's how immediate actions and agendas get advanced, and how valuable Pile cards build up to increase the final outcome.
 When you Push, you play a card face-up on top of the pile.
-You can play either from your own Stash, or instead from any available sources of external power (Factions for Pilots, and some Threats have extra cards that Coach can use).
+You can play either from your own Cache, or instead from any available sources of external power (Factions for Pilots, and some Threats have extra cards that Coach can use).
 That card must *beat* the card currently on top, using the standard core card ranking rules of the game.
 Even if the last-played card is your ally's, you still *must* beat it, otherwise you can't Push.

 When you Push, you must narrate how you are pushing the action.
 You *must* provide verbal statement of action, counter-action, or other such direct involvement in the moment that changes the course of the fight.
 This narration is up to you, and should involve your own direct action against your opponent.
 Use this opportunity to shout out your actions and describe cool new power attacks!
 Go wild!